 Besides the standard edition, the Education Enterprise edition charges are $4/user/month for students and $4/user/month for staff and faculty.
 The additional feature of the Enterprise edition is a large video conference with up to 250 participants.
 So if you fit into the eligibility criteria, go ahead and give it a try.

 2. Free Google Workspace for Nonprofit

-Another way to get Google Workspacefor free is by having a Google Nonprofit account.
-Google rewards certain nonprofit organizations to raise their effectiveness across the globe using Google technologies like Youtube, Ads, Google Workspace, Earth, and Donation tools.
-If you have already signup with a nonprofit account you can have a Google Workspace basic account to make your collaboration more productive at no extra charge.
+Another way to get Google Workspace for free is by having a Google Nonprofit account.
+Google rewards certain nonprofit organizations to raise their effectiveness across the globe using Google technologies like YouTube, Ads, Google Workspace, Earth, and Donation tools.
+If you have already signed up with a nonprofit account you can have a Google Workspace basic account to make your collaboration more productive at no extra charge.